GLOBAL MARKETS-Stocks eye steepest slide since 2020 as central bankers roil markets

 U.S. labour and housing data came in soft on Thursday, on the heels of disappointing retail sales figures, with the worries knocking the dollar and helping Treasuries.

-Benchmark U.S. 10-year Treasury yields US10YT=RR fell nearly 10 basis points overnight but were last at 3.2162% during early European trade.
+Benchmark U.S. 10-year Treasury yields US10YT=RR fell nearly 10 basis points overnight but were last at 3.2200%.
 Yields rise when prices fall.
 US/

 Southern European bond yields dropped sharply on Friday, though, after reports of more detail from ECB President Christine Lagarde over its plans to develop a tool to support yields.